 I had begun this journey with an image of fishermen hauling their nets out of the sea.
 By the end of the trip, I was completely disabused of my romantic notions.
 There were no swaying coconut trees and wistful sunsets over water.
 The commercial fishing business, even at small scale, was hard work—for the owners, and especially so for their workers.
-Tash Aw’s novel We, The Survivors, published in 2019, specifically explored migrant slave labour in a fishing village not too dissimilar to Pantai Remis.
+Tash Aw’s novel We, The Survivors, published in 2019, specifically explored migrant slave labor in a fishing village not too dissimilar to Pantai Remis.

 While my mother chaperoned and interviewed, I had quietly gathered the words of Pantai Remis’ inhabitants and tried to capture their emotions in a story that started off in a similar place, but ended up somewhere very, very different.
 It has taken me many drafts since I wrote my first to finish my novel, which is now finally published, some thirteen years later, as We Could Not See the Stars.